-You’ll chow on Bbq, crawfish, lamb kebabs, wok-fried rice noodles, fruit pudding, Lanzhou hand-pulled noodles and much more from countless hawker stalls, if you have a second stomach.
+On a food tour of the night markets in Shanghai, you’ll chow on Bbq, crawfish, lamb kebabs, wok-fried rice noodles, fruit pudding, Lanzhou hand-pulled noodles and much more from countless hawker stalls — if you have a second stomach.
 I experienced all this and more on a frigid January evening in Shanghai with the guidance of a knowledgeable, hungry expat who moonlights as a tour guide for UnTour Shanghai.

-We met at the corner of Shouning Lu and Renmin Lu (Lu is the word for “road” in Mandarin), an eclectic group of 10 visitors to Shanghai with an appetite for adventure.
-Unbelievably, one of the two other Americans was from Arkansas and the other from Texas and were in Shanghai on Walmart business, the rest of our group were Aussies and New Zealanders.
+We met at the corner of Shouning Lu and Renmin Lu (Lu is the word for “road” in Mandarin), an eclectic group of 10 visitors, all with an appetite for adventure.
+Unbelievably, one of the two other Americans in our group was from Arkansas and the other from Texas, both were in Shanghai on Walmart business, the other attendees hailed from Australia and New Zealanders.

-Yes, those are sea snakes and we did not eat any, oysters and scallops (lower left) and crawfish, which was our first stop after picking up custard pastries for dessert.
+Yes, those are sea snakes, and we did not eat any, oysters and scallops (lower left) and crawfish (lower right), which was the main course at our first stop.

-Lingering spices from the shells tingle your lips, heat seeking icy insouciant beer to quell the numbing.
-With more street fare on the agenda, we were urged to refrain from filling up and clambered out into the night.
+Lingering spices from the shells tingle your lips, heat-seeking icy insouciant beer to quell the numbing.
+With more street fare on the agenda, we were urged to refrain from filling up and clambered down the steep steps out into the night.

 It was here that we witnessed a wok master in action.
-Chaomin is his name and noodles is his game!
-What he creates in seconds in a decades-old burnished wok is pure palatable joy.
+Chaomin is his name, and noodles are his game!
+What he creates in seconds in a decades-old burnished wok is pure joy for your tastebuds.

-Chaomin makes it look effortless, but I’m sure his technique has been honed over many years.
+Chaomin makes it look effortless, but I’m sure he honed his technique over many years.
 Check back for Chaomin’s “recipe” that UnTour included in their environmentally-friendly reusable market bag for us to take home.

 I’ve gone on three UnTour Shanghai food tours and with their knowledge and guidance have learned more about the history, food, and culture of Shanghai than I would have on my own.
-It’s so much easier and enjoyable to explore the local cuisine with experienced guides – all you have to do is be able to step out of your comfort zone and be willing to try anything!
+It’s so much easier and enjoyable to explore the local cuisine with experienced guides and knowing that the places/foods selected for you are safe to consume.
+All you have to do is step out of your comfort zone and be willing to try anything!